REJECT WORSHIP FROM MEN

 Worse still, many servants of God today are dancing to the songs of praises composed for them by their ignorant followers or congregations.

 Even some greedy servants of God today exploit their undiscerning followers by demanding special sacrifices, seeds, gifts, or offerings from the recipients of the miracles, healings, or deliverances God did under their ministrations.

 Beloved, beware of people who call you by special, loft, or eminent names after your ministrations.
 Beware of spiritually immature or undiscerning people who may offer you the worship, praise, or glory due to God after your ministrations.

 How you deal with such people or treat the worship they offer you go a long way to affect your life, ministry and destiny.

 Learn from Barnabas and Paul!

 10 So you also, when you have done all that is commanded you, say, ‘We are unworthy servants; we have only done what was our duty.'”

 It is wisdom to heed the Lord’s admonition to His disciples.

 Reject worship from men!

-Prayer: My Dear Heavenly Father, grant me divine wisdom and boldness to deal with the undiscerning people when they seek to offer to me the worship, praises and glories due to You.
+Prayer: My Dear Heavenly Father, grant me divine wisdom and boldness to deal with the undiscerning people when they seek to offer me the worship, praises, and glories due to You.
 Help me to vigorously reject such sacrifices as Barnabas and Paul did, in Jesus’ name.
 Amen.